bb_infinity2

 What we can say is this.
 The Universe has age or time, it’s age after the big bang.
 The space-time of the Universe exists for every age greater than zero: 1 million years, one hundred years, one second, one-half second, one-tenth second, and so on.
 No matter how small we make the age, there is a corresponding spacetime, as long as the age is greater than zero.
 But nothing in general relativity (no spacetime at all) corresponds to the zero-age (similar case of ##\frac {1} {0})##.

-This moment of zero-age is a fictitious moment in the history of the Universe.
+This moment of zero-age is fictitious in the history of the Universe.
 In that regard, it is like the fictitious point “at infinity” on the horizon where parallel lines meet.
 Of course, we all know that there is no such point, although we see it drawn routinely in perspective drawings [2].

 Now, let me combine these ideas to see the full picture,

 In case 2, we are living in a finite universe.
-At the beginning of the universe (just after the big bang), the universe was finite, and it will always be finite.
+At the beginning of the universe (just after the Big Bang), the universe was finite, and it will always be finite.
 This means that when you travel in a certain direction you may find yourself at the same point at which you started the journey.

-In both cases, the universe is possibly finite in time and again in both cases, the universe can expand.
+In both cases, the universe is possibly finite in time, and again in both cases, the universe can expand.
 Even if the universe is infinite.

 Conclusion